 Hurricane lamps have been in existence for many decades.
 Originally designed to withstand the breezy conditions of the outdoors the glass cylinder keeps the candle from burning too quickly or from being blown out by the wind.
 These lamps came about well before the invention of electricity so that the source of energy came from dandles or whale oil.
 As technology improved kerosene was substituted for whale oil.
+And now, of course, solar and LED often take the place of the flame.

-The thick glass allows the flame inside to be protected.
+Historically, the thick glass allows the flame inside to be protected.
 An added side effect is the fluttering flame which reacts in artistic ways making the entire piece an object of moving beauty.
 Many people today are starting to realize that these lamps can be incorporated into our daily lives as special design accents.

 The concept of the hurricane lamp can be seen in different settings.
 The traditional ship’s lamp is still very popular and can be found not only on ships and boats but in people’s homes as well.
 There is something timeless and romantic about maritime lighting and using them for outdoor patio parties adds a special flavor to the event.